quantarcanum/qarc.machine-learning/README.md

 In project root add a **.env** file for storing environment variables (make sure it's git ignored).<br>

 ### Create venv virtual environment
-From Visual Studio Code (or not), from root directory, open a terminal window (Terminal > New Terminal).<br>
+From Visual Studio Code (from root directory), open a terminal window (Terminal > New Terminal).<br>
 Check python version in the bottom right corner.
 Click on it then click on "Select at workspace level"<br>
 Now select **Python ver ('venv':venv)**.
 Make sure you use this Python to activate the virtual environments and install the requirements.
+See this guide for more info about vs code and environments: https://code.visualstudio.com/docs/python/environments

 Create the virtual environment, then check venv folder was created:
 ```
-python3 -m venv venv
+python -m venv venv
 ```

 ### Activate virtual environment and install dependencies